eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals/README.md

 147|4
 150|8

-**CV 47 must always be the first CV to set.
+**:warning:CV 47 must always be the first CV to set.
 The other CV values are changes on preset 7**